WebPredict/angular-2-interview-questions/README.md

 A: Setting a form value (one or more fields with an object) bypassing validation.

+## Observables Questions

+**What are observables?**

+A: They provide a declarative way of message passing between publishers and subscribers in an application.
+They typically produce one or more values over time, which are subscribed to by observers.
+They provide some advantages over promises.

+**What is RxJS?**

+A: RxJS stands for Reactive Extensions for JavaScript, and is a reactive programming library centered around observables and operators making it easier to write complex asynchronous code.

+**How do observables differ from promises?**

+A: Observables are declarative; promises execute immediately upon creation.
+Observables can provide many values, whereas promises provide one value.
+Observables are cancellable, whereas promiess aren't.
+Error handling also differs between them.

+**What are some advantages to using observables?**

+A: Observables are cancellable; they come with powerful transformative functions (especially when using RxJS) to make asynchronous coding easier.

+**Does an observable compute anything if it has no calls to subscribe?**

+A: No, it will not.

 ## Animations Questions

 **How do you define transition between two states?**